QubitPi/management-blogs/_posts/2021-08-17-google-search.md

 running the results of a search will be instantaneous.

 > Google: Our mission is to organize the world’s information and make it universally accessible and useful.

-### Google's Approach to Search

-Deliver the most relevant and reliable information available